ebi-ait/hca-ebi-wrangler-central/docs/SOPs/updating_zooma.md

 - if incorrect ontology curations exist in ingest, they may leak into our data source and perpetuate automated incorrect curations
 - if a particular entity gets updated, does the old entity still exist and we end up with both the old and new curation?

+For any help with ZOOMA data source stuff, please reach out to the SPOT team, specifically Henriette Harmes or James McLaughlin.

 ## How to run the scripts

 ### Prerequisites